viniciusbaltoe/viniciusbaltoe/README.md

 ## Currently actions:
 - 💼 I’m currently working on a integration between ROS and Intelligent Spaces.
 [See more.](https://github.com/viniciusbaltoe/is-ros-translator)
-- 😀 I’m looking to collaborate on Intelligent Space's projects on [LabVisio](https://github.com/labviros) from UFES and LabSea from IFES.
+- 😀 I’m looking to collaborate on Intelligent Space's projects on [LabVisio](https://github.com/labviros) from UFES.

 ##